cdown/chrisdown.name/_posts/2026-03-24-zswap-vs-zram-when-to-use-what.md

 - **If you must use zram**, pair it with a userspace OOM manager like [systemd-oomd](https://www.freedesktop.org/software/systemd/man/latest/systemd-oomd.service.html) or [earlyoom](https://github.com/rfjakob/earlyoom).
-Without one, the kernel's OOM killer can leave the system hung for minutes before acting -- it only fires after exhausting many cycles of aggressive reclaim that often accomplish nothing (more on this below).
+Without one, the kernel's OOM killer can leave the system hung for minutes before acting, as it often only fires after exhausting many cycles of aggressive reclaim that often accomplish nothing (more on this below).
 - **On servers, zram has additional significant problems.** One major one is that its memory usage is totally segregated from the rest of the system, and as such is not charged to any cgroup, breaking isolation semantics.